youakrim/exide/README.md

 Note : slide types can be added by editing the datatypes/types file.
 ### Install exipe
+cd to the root of the exipe package directory and then :
 ```bash
 pip install .
 ```